RVI Gold Analysis & Relative Vigor Index Signals

 Bullish Signals - a buy signal occurs when the RVI crosses above the Signal-Line.

-Bearish Signals - a sell trading signal occurs when the RVI crosses below the Signal-Line.
+Bearish Signals - A sell signal is indicated when the RVI indicator crosses beneath its corresponding Signal-Line.